GradPower: Powering Gradients for Faster Language Model Pre-Training: Empirical Evaluation

-\item AdamPower also exhibits improved {\bf training stability}, reducing the occurrence of loss spikes seen with Adam.
+\begin{itemize}[leftmargin=1em] \item Although the power $p=1.2$ was originally tuned for LLaMA, it generalizes well to Qwen2MoE models without further tuning. (it is likely that an even better $p$ exists for MoE-specific training.)
+Remarkably, the absolute improvement achieved by AdamWPower on Qwen2MoE-2B ($0.028$) is {\bf more significant} than that on LLaMA-2B ($0.022$).
+Notably, Qwen2MoE-2B reaches a much lower loss ($1.93$) compared to LLaMA-2B ($2.43$), making further improvements more challenging -- yet AdamWPower still yields remarkable gains. \item AdamWPower also exhibits improved {\bf training stability}, reducing the occurrence of loss spikes seen with AdamW.
 This effect is particularly visible in the 1B and 2B curves in Figure~\ref{fig: moe on c4, full} (middle, right).
 Based on recent understanding in Section~\ref{sec: related works}, the fast vibrations along the sharp (valley) directions mainly decide the training (in)stability.
-We {\em hypothesize} that the gradient power transformation in AdamPower may help suppress the vibrations along these directions.
+We {\em hypothesize} that the gradient power transformation in AdamWPower may help suppress the vibrations along these directions.
 We leave a detailed investigation of this phenomenon to future work. \item The \texttt{wsd} scheduler has become increasingly popular in recent LLM pre-training~\citep{liu2024deepseek,hagele2024scaling}, always taking a long stable phase.
-We observe that the advantage of AdamPower {\bf gradually increases} {\em throughout the LR stable phase}.
-This suggests that AdamPower may be particularly suited for modern training pipelines that adopt \texttt{wsd} schedules. \end{itemize}
+We observe that the advantage of AdamWPower {\bf gradually increases} {\em throughout the LR stable phase}.
+This suggests that AdamWPower may be particularly suited for modern training pipelines that adopt \texttt{wsd} schedules. \end{itemize}